ImperialCollegeLondon/python_oop_course/_episodes/01-Basic_OOP.md

 ## Special methods and attributes

 - Special methods and attributes are enclosed between a double underscore `__`.
-- They are not meant to be called directly by the user, but rather are used by Python when something is required from a class or their instances.
+- They are not meant to be called directly by the user, but rather are used by Python when something is required from a class or an instance of a class.
 - Some common methods and attributes present in most classes are:
     - `__init__` is the method called when creating a new instance of a class.
     - `__repr__` is a method called when we require to have a representation of the object, for example when printing the object with `print(microsoft)`.